mesosphere/kudo-cassandra-operator/docs/upgrading.md

 ```

-Once the pods are ready (passing readiness and liveness checks),the plan should change to `COMPLETE`.
+Once the pods are ready (passing readiness and liveness checks), the plan should
+change to `COMPLETE`.